geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Where Alfred sate, the aqueous wall behind,
 Like some unhappy insect, amber-shrin'd.
-A monster guards the gate — his bulk was roll'd Voluminous, in many a scaly fold ;
+A monster guards the gate — his bulk was roll'd Voluminous, in many a scaly fold;
 He rears his sparkling crest — but what avails
 His breath of fire, his adamantine scales,
 His venom'd fangs, or fascinating glance, 460